CMeeg/remix-aca/README.md

 ## Application architecture

-TODO: Create the diagram

 This template uses the following Azure resources:

 * [Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/overview) to host the Remix app
 * [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net) for monitoring and logging
 * [Azure CDN](https://learn.microsoft.com/en-us/azure/cdn/cdn-overview) for efficient serving of static application assets

 Here's a high level architecture diagram that illustrates these components.
-Notice that these are all contained within a single [resource group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) that will be created for you when you create the resources.
+Notice that these are all contained within a single [resource group](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) that will be created for you when you create the resources via `azd`.

 !["Application architecture diagram"](docs/assets/remix-aca-architecture.png)